Smocked Building Project

 Annie Coggan, Silkscreen Edition LITTLE SMOCKED BUILDINGS, Edition 35, Printed by Kingsland Editions

-It will use the honeycomb technique associated with the rural English smocked frock, while the hessian nods to its traditional use covering buildings to regulate the drying times of lime render.
+Smocking involves pinching together fabric in patterns to create a dense almost padded textile.
+The installation will use the honeycomb technique associated with the rural English smocked frock, while the hessian nods to its traditional use covering buildings to regulate the drying times of lime render.

 Along with smocking a North Tawton building, Annie has collaborated with artist Sam Godfrey to make a film showing the history of smocking and its contemporary uses.
+It will be screened in the gallery window during over the month the installation is up.

 Corn Harvesting at Rill, Buckfastleigh, c.
 1911, Devon Rural Archives.